Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/FormLayout/content/guidelines.md

 ## Best practices

-- Be considerate of customers’ time and privacy by only asking for information that’s required
+- Be considerate of customers’ time and privacy by only asking for required information.
-- Group related tasks under section titles to provide more context and make the interface easier to scan
+- Group related tasks under section titles to provide more context and make the interface easier to scan.
-- Follow a logical, predictable order
+- Follow a logical, predictable order.

 ## Related components